 As an entrepreneur I founded / co-founded and worked with great teams to build a variety of different companies that spanned CAD/CAM, document management, workflow, imaging and collaboration, security, and analytics, eCommerce and more.

 To learn the discipline of investing, I became a VC and turned my focus to helping entrepreneurs build their own businesses.
 For me, investing is a continuation of what I’ve always loved: bringing together groundbreaking technology, amazing people, innovative market making and game-changing business models.
 After over a dozen years of investing I saw an enormous amount of change and went on a listening tour to meet with hundreds of entrepreneurs and investors in the ecosystem.
 I learned a ton.
 We’re now building a new kind of partnership, Underscore.VC, based on what we heard entrepreneurs want and need for the future.

 Overall, conviction in people first has given me the opportunity to work with a group of incredible entrepreneurs and executives at security companies like Symantec way back or more recently Open Source companies like Acquia.
-Founded by Dries Buytaert, the founder of Drupal and co-led by Mike Sullivan and subsequently acquired by Vista for $1bn.
+Founded by Dries Buytaert, the founder of Drupal and subsequently acquired by Vista for $1bn.
 Or REVOlution Analytics (acq by Microsoft).
-Then in B2C eCommerce companies like Demandware, founded by Stephan Schambach, grown by my Underscore founding partner John Pearce, then taken forward for public offering by Tom Ebling (NYSE:DWRE), then acquired for $2.8bn and grown with Jeff Barnett as CEO to a $1bn revenue business inside Salesforce).
+Then in B2C eCommerce companies like Demandware, founded by Stephan Schambach, grown with my Underscore partner John Pearce, then taken forward for public offering by Tom Ebling (NYSE:DWRE), then acquired for $2.8bn and grown with Jeff Barnett as CEO to a $1bn revenue business inside Salesforce).
 And now in B2B eCommerce Salsify, founded by Jason Purcell, Rob Gonzalez and Jeremy Redburn, who just crossed $100m in ARR on their way to building a multi hundred million dollar enduring public company for leading Brands like J&J or CocaCola.

-My main hobby is Startup Secrets, and learning to inspire founders and builders to solve the problems of our world, but when I break away from that, Photography and increasingly Videography get me excited.
+Now, my main hobby is Startup Secrets, and learning to inspire founders and builders to solve the problems of our world, but when I break away from that, Photography and increasingly Videography get me excited.
 I try to use my own imagery wherever I can.
 All the background images for this site are personal.
 You can see more of my photography on instagram @mjskok.